r3mnan7/passwordcheck/README.md

 Password check is designed to be run as a scheduled task.

 ### Inform Mode
+By default, password check runs in "user mode" which means it alerts users according to the script.
 When run with the -inform switch, the script will send a report of ALL users expiring in the next $warndays days to the $informemail rather than sending messages to users.

+`c:\users\myself\documents\passwordcheck.ps1 -inform`

+### Permissions
 The script needs only enough permission to read the DisplayName, EmailAddress, and msDS-UserPasswordExpiryTimeComputed attributes

+### Configuration

 You will need to fill in the following data in order to make this function: